 - Charger can be difficult to seat properly

 The GoCycle G4 takes a novel approach to e-bikes design by putting the motor in the front hub.
 That’s what happens when your chief engineer used to design cars for McLaren.
 The single-sided fork and frame aren’t just novel looking; they simplify the frame in a way that makes folding the bike up easier; it reduces weight as well, making the bike easier to manage when folded and simplifies maintenance, especially fixing flats as it is no longer necessary to remove a wheel to change a flat.
-It has a truly unique design unlike any other of the years best electric bikes.

 Sometimes the best clue to how well an electric bike is made can be telegraphed in a tiny detail.
 The G4’s kickstand is one such clue.
 When the bike is folded for storage, the motorcycle-style kickstand (with two arms) holds the bike upright so that it needn’t be leaned against a wall to keep it out of the way.
 Given how minimal in size many of the G4’s components are, like the brake rotors, mechanical disc brakes would have resulted in poor brake performance, so GoCycle went with hydraulic disc brakes to make the bike easy to control.